 A burning example

-Consider the Biscuit Fire which took place in the summer of 2002.
+Consider the Biscuit Fire which took place in the summer of 2002 as a result of a summer lightning storm.
 Before it was over, this ravenous wildfire had burned nearly half a million acres of the pristine Siskiyou National Forest of Oregon and Northern California.

 That was an edgy time for us.
 We could see the actual flames from our home and we were on 30 minute evacuation alert status for about three weeks.
 It’s impossible to describe the magnitude or intensity of this raging beast as it consumed everything in its path.
 Suffice it to say, it was truly fear inspiring.